scottrogowski/code2flow/README.md

 2. You can spread the word!
 A simple way to help is to share this project with others.
 If you have a blog, mention code2flow!
 Linking from relevant questions on StackOverflow or other forums also helps quite a bit.

-Feature / Language Requests
+Feature Requests
 ----------------

 Email me.
-I am currently self-employed and can be convinced to work on this for an appropriate amount of money.
+At any time, I'm spread thin across a lot of projects so I will, unfortunately, turn down most requests.
+However, I am open to contracting for compelling features.